- Daily & Weekly newsletters

-Citroën Cultural Centre to open next year
+Citroën Cultural Centre to open in 2018

 Kanal, the organisation responsible for the future museum of modern art planned for Brussels’ canal area, signed a 10-year working agreement with Paris’ Centre Pompidou on Monday.
 The Pompidou will loan the new Citroën Cultural Centre part of its collection.